-Once first-year students successfully complete the course requirements of the Music Outreach Training Certificate Program they are eligible to audition for cast placement into the Music Outreach Tours, The Young Americans Summer Dinner Theatre at Boyne Highlands, and other contracted performance opportunities.
+Once first-year students successfully complete the course requirements of the Music Outreach Training Certificate Program they are eligible to audition for cast placement into the Music Outreach Tours, The Young Americans Summer Dinner Theatre at The Highlands Resort in Michigan, Dinner Theatre in Eureka Springs, Arkansas, and other contracted performance opportunities.

 Music Outreach Tours

 A cornerstone of The Young Americans programming is the Music Outreach Tours.
-Each tour has a cast of 36 Young Americans who travel to a region of the world for 3 to 5 months visiting 20 or more communities.
+Each tour has a cast of 20-30 Young Americans who travel to a region of the world for 3 to 5 months visiting many communities along the way.
 At each tour stop, The Young Americans host a performing arts workshop for k-12 children.
 The Young Americans serve as workshop leaders and help teach the performance material to the participants.
-Each workshop concludes with a public performance wherein The Young Americans perform the first-act and join with the local participants for the second-act.
+Each workshop concludes with a public performance wherein The Young Americans perform the first act and join with the local participants for the second act.

 Each summer a cast of Young Americans takes up residence at the Boyne Highlands Resort.
 The cast learns a two-hour show, written to highlight to the talents of each cast member.
 Performing six nights a week for the summer months the Dinner Theatre is an opportunity for cast members to hone their artistry.